SomeRandomGitGuy/Chemistry-Sim/README.md

 - Ionic Bonding
 - Only Sodium and Chlorine

+### RCS++

 **RCS++.js** is the most recent, and updated version, featuring:

 - Ionic bonding, compatable with multiple of one atom
+  - Uses Coloumbs law for bonding physics
 - Covalent bonding, but without Coordinate Covalent Bonds
+  - Uses Hooke's law spring physics for the bonding
 - Metallic bonding
+  - Also uses spring physics
 - Expanded octets for Covalent bonding

 **Possibly upcoming features**